jraede/mongoose-rest-endpoints/README.md

 ```

 ### Bulk posting
 Bulk posting is disabled by default.
 To allow it, run `allowBulkPost()` on your endpoint before registering.
-The response code for a bulk post will be a 201 unless ALL saves failed, in which case the code will be the code for the first error.
-The response body will be an array of the results of each promise, structured like so:
+The response code for a bulk post will be a 201 if ALL saves were successful, with no response body.
+Otherwise if some failed and some were successful, the code will be a 207.
+Or if everything failed, the response code will be the error code for the first error.
+For these two "error" instances, the response body will be an array of the results of each promise, structured like so:

 `[
   {state:'fulfilled',value:undefined}, // No response, so it will be undefined.
 You only care about the state